jaisondavid-m/hackathon-project/README.md

-# PCDP 4.0 — Smart Bounding Attendance Console
+# Attendance Monitoring with QR Code Check-in

+### 🚀 Hackathon Project Reference

-PCDP 4.0 is an intelligent, high-trust classroom attendance system designed to eliminate "proxy" attendance and check-in manipulation.
-By combining location verification, local campus network validation, and expiring security keys, the system guarantees that attendance can only be marked by students physically present in the classroom.
+**Attendance Monitoring with QR Code Check-in** is an intelligent, high-trust classroom attendance system designed to eliminate "proxy" attendance and check-in manipulation.
+By combining location verification, local campus network validation, and secure cryptographic handshakes, the system guarantees that attendance can only be marked by students physically present in the classroom.

 ---